awetmelake/myTaskManagerApp/README.md

 # How to run the app
 1. Fork/clone repo
 2. Install dependencies with "npm install" from within the root
-3. Create a folder 'config' in root with a file 'fbConfig.js' and put your firebase configuration data in there, see Firebase project panel for more info.
+3. Create a folder 'config' in /src with a file 'fbConfig.js' and put your firebase configuration data in there, see Firebase console for more info.
 Connect your Redux store to your firebase app.
+#### src/config/fbConfig.js :
 ```
 import firebase from "firebase/app";
 import "firebase/auth";